DannyBoyNYC/IV-homework-review/readme.md

 }
 ```

-Note the use of `this` to refer to the thing clicked on. `This` is very powerful.
-The value of `this` is usually determined by a functions execution context.
+Note the use of `this` to refer to the thing clicked on.
+The value of `this` is determined by a functions' execution context.
 Execution context simply means how a function is called.
 Our function is called by clicking on a link so `this` shows as a link in the console when we log it.

 Let's use `classList` again to add a class to the link we click on: